 Tidying Inside and Out

-A few months ago, my fourteen-year old daughter watched a documentary on minimalism which highlighted the benefits of living a simpler life.
-Intrigued by the idea, she began researching the topic and soon discovered Marie Kondo’s book, The Life-Changing Magic of Tidying.
+A few months ago, my fourteen-year old daughter watched a documentary called Minimalism: A Documentary About the Important Things which highlighted the benefits of living a simpler life.
+Intrigued by the idea, she began researching the topic and soon discovered Marie Kondo’s book, The Life-Changing Magic of Tidying Up.
 Kondo believes that through the process of tidying we can change our entire lives.
 Tidying enables us to examine every item in our possession to determine whether each item is useful or whether it sparks joy for us.
 If it does neither of those things, then that item can be released and given away.
 Once this process is complete, Kondo believes we will not only have a tidier space, but tidier lives as well.